Rikul/BillScan/README.md

    cd frontend
    npm install
    ```
-2. Configure your AI service in `.env.local` (create the file if missing):
+2. Configure your AI service in `.env` (create the file if missing):
    ```env
    # Choose your AI service
    AI_SERVICE=gemini  # or openai, claude, ollama